a3y3/Web-Server-Config/README.md

 ### What is this?
 This file serves to display information about the linux machine that ~~hosts~~ hosted [Katalog](https://github.com/a3y3/Katalog).

-<b>The server is no longer up.
+<b>IMPORTANT: The server is no longer up.
 Read on for information on how the server was configured.</b>

 ### Warning
 This repository contains a private key in plain text.
 This is meant only for the eyes of a Udacity grader.
 Please do not use this key if you are not a Udacity grader.
 For security purposes, the grader account for which the key is used will be deleted as soon as Udacity is done with this.